 Herbert Griswold, M.D., created Heart Research Laboratory to be housed in the not yet completed Medical Research Building.

 James Metcalfe, M.D., hired from Harvard Medical School as first director of the Heart Research Laboratory.
 The Heart Research Laboratory studied pregnancy and fetal development long before the early origins of disease was discovered.

-David Barker, M.D., Ph.D., and Kent Thornburg, Ph.D., met at an international scientific meeting.
+David Barker, M.D., Ph.D., the father of the field of developmental origins of health and disease, and Kent Thornburg, Ph.D., met at an international scientific meeting.

 1997 - present